-17. SUBSEQUENT EVENTS
+16. SUBSEQUENT EVENTS

-The Company evaluated events and transactions occurring after December 31, 2020 through February 26, 2021, the date these financial statements are available to be issued, for potential recognition or disclosure.
-No additional events or transactions, other than as disclosed below, occurred during such period that would require recognition or disclosure in these financial statements.
+The Company evaluated events and transactions occurring after December 31, 2021 through February 25, 2022, the date these financial statements were available to be issued, for potential recognition or disclosure.
+No events or transactions, other than the one mentioned in Note 2, occurred during such period that would require recognition or disclosure in these financial statements.